 4K Super HD Security Cameras

 As a general rule of thumb, the higher the resolution, the better the overall quality of the image.
-4K security cameras offer superior image quality than 2K security cameras.
+4K security cameras offer superior image quality compared to 2K security cameras.
 With a higher resolution of 3840x2160 and at 8 megapixels, these cameras are currently the very high end of surveillance video quality.

-To further understand 2K vs 4K security cameras, understand that 4K cameras provide more vivid details than 1440p cameras and are great for recognizing faces and identifying license plates even at a greater distance.
+To further understand 2K vs 4K security camera options, understand that 4K cameras provide more vivid details than 1440p cameras and are great for recognizing faces and identifying license plates even at a greater distance.
 They also have a greater field of view than 2K cameras, meaning that a single 4K security camera can monitor a huge area.

-Although 4K security cameras are great, they require more bandwidth, and storing their footage requires more space than with 2K cameras.
+Although 4K security cameras are great, they require more bandwidth, and storing their footage requires more space than with 2K camera systems.
 The good news is, newer video compression technology is making it possible to further reduce storage consumption.
 Look for cameras that feature H.265 video encoding.
 This codec can save space by up to 50% over older H.264 encoding.

 - You must capture surveillance footage of the highest possible quality